ATD 1-LAW

 False

-The following are obligations of the hirer in a hire purchase agreement.
+The following are the obligations of the hirer in a hire purchase agreement.
 Which is not true?

 To pay the hire installment